omelchert/GNLStools/README.md

 # GNLStools

-`GNLStools.py` is a Python module containing data structures and functions for simulation and analysis of the propagation dynamics of ultrashort laserpulses in nonlinear waveguides, described by the generalized nonlinear Schrödinger equation.
+`GNLStools.py` is a Python module containing data structures and functions for simulation and analysis of the propagation dynamics of laserpulses in nonlinear waveguides, described by the generalized nonlinear Schrödinger equation.

 The provided software implements the effects of linear dispersion, pulse self-steepening, and the Raman effect.
 Input pulse shot noise can be included